paul-heyse/kgfoundry/codeintel_rev/io/ENRICHED/modules/errors.md

 - `GitOperationError` (class): summary=yes, examples=yes — Base exception for Git operation errors.
 - `RuntimeLifecycleError` (class): summary=yes, examples=no — Raised when a runtime fails to initialize or shut down.
 - `RuntimeUnavailableError` (class): summary=yes, examples=no — Raised when a runtime dependency is missing or disabled.
-- `VectorIndexStateError` (class): summary=yes, examples=no — Raised when a FAISS index is missing or not ready.
+- `RequestContextError` (class): summary=yes, examples=no — Raised when HTTP request context injection fails.

 ## Tags